Ever Victorious Army: End of the Ever Victorious Army

 Gordon's stringent discipline led to an increase in desertions and several small scale mutinies.
 Accordingly, by June 1863 the force had declined in numbers to 1,700 men.
 In the final year of its existence, the Ever Victorious Army was largely recruited from former Taiping rebels who had been taken prisoner and persuaded to change sides.
 By April 1864 the Army had become less effective and had suffered several setbacks.
 It was disbanded in May 1864 with 104 foreign officers and 2,288 Chinese soldiers being paid off.
 The bulk of the artillery and some infantry was transferred to Chinese Imperial forces.

 Literary allusions

 Robert Jordan named the Seanchan army in his Wheel of Time fantasy series after the Ever Victorious Army.

-Ward turns up in George MacDonald Fraser's fictional The Flashman Papers series novel Flashman and the Dragon as a Yangtse opium smuggler (apocryphal) and as the leader of the embryonic Ever Victorious Army.
+Ward turns up in George MacDonald Fraser's fictional The Flashman Papers series novel Flashman and the Dragon as a Yangtze opium smuggler (apocryphal) and as the leader of the embryonic Ever Victorious Army.

 In the time-travel novel This Is How You Lose the Time War by Amal El-Mohtar and Max Gladstone, the character Red refers to Blue and the Ever Victorious Army burning down a palace.